luongvantuit/cv/README.md

 ---

-I'm Software Engineer beginner is Frontend Developer & current learning Backend Development.
+I'm Software Engineer beginner is Frontend Developer & current learning Backend Developer.
 I have 1 year experience in Backend & Ops.
 I'm a person who is passionate about learning new things, especially in the field of technology.
 I'm a person who is always willing to learn and share knowledge with others.

 ## **SKILLS**